hitblast/trimsec/README.md

 ts 3x 2h 2h 2h 1.25x 1h 2x 3.5h
 ```

-Nearby durations based on the cursor are combined and checked against their common multipliers, to check a huge number of durations in a matter of seconds.
+Nearby durations based on the cursor are combined and checked against their common multipliers.
+This allows checking a huge number of durations in a matter of seconds.

 You can also explicitly combine two durations like this: